 Unit trusts and mutual funds are generally riskier than government bonds.

 3. How much money do you want to have by a given date?

-How much do you want to grow your money by in a set amount of time?
+How much do you want to grow your money by in x number of years?

-Knowing how much money you want by a set date also helps you figure out how much you should invest every month, given the rate of return you will earn.
+Knowing how much money you want by a set date also helps you figure out how much you should invest every month, given the rate of return you'll earn.

 4. What do you really want?

-If you don't know what you want then you’ll have a hard time figuring out the amount you need to finance said lifestyle and the return you want and that will affect the way you structure your investment portfolio.
+If you don't know what you want, it'll be impossible for you figure out the amount of money you need to finance your lifestyle.
+Th amount of money you need in 5, 10 or 20 years from now, will influence the way you structure your investment portfolio.

 Let me know your thoughts in the comments section below.